m0dd0/PaperClipper/README.md

 Emprically I found that one of the methods used by pdf2bib to extract metadata from the pdf file results in many false positives.
 For this reason this library uses a fork of pdf2bib in which I disabled this method.
 See [this issue](https://github.com/MicheleCotrufo/pdf2doi/issues/25) for more information.

+## Contribution
+Feel free to open an issue or a pull request if you have any suggestions or found a bug.